bubble-framework/bubble-framework/README.md

 - Provides a user-friendly interface for most of the functionality of the CLI tool, and allows you to visually manage all your bubbles in one place
 - Upon running this command, you will be provided with a URL at which you can view the dashboard locally (`http://localhost:3000/{repo-name}`). `Cmd/Ctrl` + double-click on the link to open up in the browser
 - You will automatically be taken to a page displaying the commit id, commit message, creation timestamp, and link to all bubbles associated with the repo from which you've run this command.
-You will also be able to view the build logs from the deployment of each bubble
+You will also be able to navigate to the build logs from the deployment of each bubble
 - If the bubbles in your repo are still active, you may click the Destroy App button in order to pop all bubbles in the repo.
 This effectively provides the same functionality as directly executing `bubble destroy` from the terminal
 - If you have already destroyed your repo, you will have the option to Teardown App from the dashboard.
 This effectively provides the same functionality as directly executing `bubble teardown` from the terminal
 - There will also be a sidebar where you may view all active Bubble-integrated repos, to which you can navigate in order to view and manage those projects' bubbles